 Approximate travel time: 2h 29min

-This iconic mountain has been photographed many times over by tourists and professional photographers alike.
+This iconic mountain is a popular Iceland photography spot and has been photographed many times over by tourists and professional photographers alike.
 What is unique about this location is that on one side of the mountain is the sea, and on the other side is the waterfall Kirkjufellsfoss.
 The varied surroundings provide ample opportunity for capturing many different images of Kirkjufell, all from different angles.

 Eldhraun Lava Field